Quantum coherent dynamics of quasiclassical spacetimes

+The late-time dynamics of our model also warrant further investigation.
+After the peak corresponding to $\ket{\bar h_0}$ is obtained in Fig. \ref{fig:results}(a), the probability reflects back to higher energy states, with increasingly non-trivial interference.
+However, since $\ket{\bar h_0}$ is a fully evaporated state, one would have to cross the Planckian threshold in order to access the dynamics after the reflection, which raises the question of how one should interpret these late-time predictions.
+Overall, we believe that there is considerable room to expand our framework, which links low-energy and bottom-up approaches to quantum gravity to top-down strategies, particularly, canonical quantum gravity.

 \textit{Acknowledgements}---We thank Maximillian Lock, Nicola Pranzini, Carlo Rovelli, Alexander R.H.
 Smith, Jiro Soda, and Francesca Vidotto for helpful discussions during the development of this work, and Timothy Ralph for providing critical feedback on an earlier version of this manuscript.
 SW, RBM, and JF acknowledge support by the Natural Sciences and Engineering Research Council of Canada.
 AS acknowledges support by the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (Project No. CE170100012).
 JF receives support from a Banting Postdoctoral Fellowship.
-DY was supported by the National Research Foundation of Korea (Grant No.: 2021R1C1C1008622, 2021R1A4A5031460).
+DY was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (No.~RS-2026-25476711).